menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 **Quantitative Analysis — The Volume of Campaign Activity**

-Due to time constraints, the Harris campaign concentrated efforts on the seven swing states, which, according to campaign representatives on Pod Save America, led to narrower margins in these states.
+Due to time constraints, the Harris campaign concentrated efforts on the seven swing states, which, according to campaign representatives on *Pod Save America*, led to narrower margins in these states.
 They argue that with more time, they could have reduced these margins even further [(Pod Save America, 2024)](https://podcasts.apple.com/us/podcast/pod-save-america/id1192761536).
-As New York Magazine reports, "States that had a margin of 3 points or less in 2020 moved to the right by 3.4 points on average.
+As *New York Magazine* reports, "States that had a margin of 3 points or less in 2020 moved to the right by 3.4 points on average.
 States where the margin in 2020 was larger than that moved to the right by an average of 4.8 points.” [(New York Magazine, 2024)](https://nymag.com/intelligencer/article/harris-campaign-battleground-states-electoral-college.html)

 This theory is evaluated by comparing the shift in Democratic two-party vote share between the 2020 and 2024 elections, providing insight into the potential impact of focused campaigning in these critical states.